Time Periods

 1966-1971

-The films that followed included Nanak Naam Jahaz Hai (1969), the Ramsay Brothers' early horror film Ek Nannhi Munni Ladki Thi (1970), his grandson Randhir Kapoor's directorial debut Kal Aaj Aur Kal (1971), and a Kannada film titled Sakshatkara (1971), in which he played the father of superstar Dr. Rajkumar.
+The films that followed included Nanak Naam Jahaz Hai (1969), the Ramsay Brothers' early horror film Ek Nannhi Munni Ladki Thi (1970), and a Kannada film titled Sakshatkara (1971), in which he played the father of superstar Dr. Rajkumar.

 29 May 1972